krasimir/kuker/README.md

 The extension answers on these two questions.
 We have two panels.
 The one on the left shows a list of all the actions/events in your application while the one on the right displays the state after each one of them.

+The following screenshot demonstrate how the extension works with [React emitter](https://github.com/krasimir/kuker-emitters) and [Redux emitter](https://github.com/krasimir/kuker-emitters) plugged in:

 ![Kuker](./img/screenshot_reactredux1.jpg)

 ![Kuker](./img/screenshot_reactredux2.jpg)